RyanCathcart/RyanCathcart/README.md

 - .NET / C# ecosystem
 - ASP.NET Web APIs
 - JavaScript & TypeScript
-- React
+- ReactJS
 - Material UI
 - PostgreSQL

-#### The technologies I'm looking forward to learning in the near future are:
-- .NET MAUI (Multi-Platform App UI)
+- .NET MAUI
-- ASP.NET Minimal Web APIs (New in .NET 6)
-- Vue or Svelte

 #### If you are interested in my skillset and would like to contact me, feel free to visit [my website](https://www.ryancathcart.dev/), and go to the contact section.